 The data computed in a Perturbo calculation are outputted to the following files:

-• ASCII text files (legacy): store the same data as in the YAML files, but in an outdated format - not recommended
+- ASCII text files: store the same data as in the YAML files, but in an outdated format - deprecated, only for the legacy purposes

 The data computed in any Perturbo calculation are outputted to a YAML file.
 YAML is a human-friendly data serialization language compatible with several programming languages, including Python, Julia, and C++.
 Input parameter output_yaml controls whether data is outputted to the YAML file (default true), and input parameter yaml_fname controls the name of the YAML file (default ‘prefix’_‘calc_mode’.yml).
 Additionally, data that are too large to be appropriately stored in a YAML file are stored in HDF5 files, which can be processed in high-level languages such as Python or Julia.